metabase/metabase/docs/troubleshooting-guide/cant-log-in.md

 2. If no **Deactivated** tab is available, there are no deactivated accounts, so this isn't the problem.
 3. If there *is* a **Deactivated** tab, look for the user who isn't able to log in.
 4. Click on the recycle loop arrow to reactivate the account.

-## If you're logging in using Single Sign-On...

-Metabase can't reset passwords for SSO: for example, if you are logging in using your Google ID, Google is managing your password, not Metabase, and for obvious security reasons, Google won't let other applications reset people's passwords.

-If you are an admin and want to check SSO settings, go to **Admin Panel**, choose **Settings**, then select the **Authentication** tab.
-[This FAQ][auth] explains how to configure SSO for various providers.

 ## If you're logging in via LDAP, is LDAP configured correctly?